-- Add code to your skill to handle the user's requests to purchase and use your in-skill products.
+- Add code to your skill to handle the user requests to purchase and use your in-skill products.

 - Test your skill, then submit it for certification.

-When your skills with in-skill purchases are published to the Alexa Skills Store, you will get paid for in-skill purchases according to the terms and policies established by the Amazon Developer Services Agreement.
+When you publish your skill with in-skill products to the Alexa Skills Store, you get paid for in-skill purchases according to the terms and policies established by the Amazon Developer Services Agreement.

 Create in-skill products

-See Create and Manage In-Skill Products for details.
+For details, see Create and Manage In-Skill Products.